NixOS/nix-pills/pills/08-generic-builders.md

 We are familiarizing ourselves with the way a Nix system grows up: it\'s about creating and composing derivations with the Nix language.

-[Analogy]{.underline}: in C you create objects in the heap, and then you compose them inside new objects.
+Analogy: in C you create objects in the heap, and then you compose them inside new objects.
 Pointers are used to refer to other objects.

 In Nix you create derivations stored in the nix store, and then you compose them by creating new derivations.
 Store paths are used to refer to other derivations.